Wake Me Up (Twice song): Commercial performance

 The CD single debuted atop the daily ranking of Oricon Singles Chart with 129,275 units sold on its release day, breaking Twice's record of the highest first day sales for Korean girl groups in Japan.
 It topped the weekly Oricon Singles Chart with 262,658 copies sold, while debuted at number 14 with 5,939 downloads on Oricon Digital Singles Chart.
-It also topped the Billboard Japan recorded 299,195 unit sales from May 14–20, 2018.
+It also topped the Billboard Japan recorded 299,195 unit sales from May 14 to May 20, 2018.
 This is Twice's third consecutive release to surpass 200,000 sales in its first week, making the group the first foreign artist in Japan to achieve this.

 It was also reported that "Wake Me Up" sold 471,438 copies in pre-orders, and it exceeded 500,000 shipments by May 28.
 On June 8, it became the first single by a foreign female artist to be certified Double Platinum by the RIAJ.